 All visitors to school property are required to report to the Building Principal's office and receive permission to remain on school property.
 All visitors must sign a visitors' log, show identification, and wear a visitor's badge.
 When leaving the school, visitors must return their badge.
-On those occasions when large groups of parents/guardians, friends, and/or community members are invited onto school property or when community members are attending Board meetings, visitors are not required to sign in but must follow school officials' instructions.
+On those occasions when large groups of parents and friends are invited onto school property, visitors are not required to sign in but must follow school officials' instructions.
 Persons on school property without permission will be directed to leave and may be subject to criminal prosecution.

-Except as provided in the next paragraph, any person wishing to confer with a staff member should contact that staff member to make an appointment.
+Except as provided in the next paragraph, any person wishing to confer with a staff member should contact that staff member by telephone or email to make an appointment.
 Conferences with teachers are held, to the extent possible, outside school hours or during the teacher's conference/preparation period.